 With that said, you will need 4 cups of shredded cooked turkey.

-Next add in 1-1/2 teaspoons of a good quality poultry seasoning.
-You can find my homemade version in my cookbook [affiliate]!
+Once softened, add in 1-1/2 teaspoons of a good quality poultry seasoning.

-Then sauté for about 2 minutes to soften the herbs and bring out their delicious herbaceousness.
+Stir and cook for about a minute to soften the herbs and bring out their flavor.

-Next sprinkle in 2 tablespoons of flour, stir and cook the flour for 2 minutes.
+Next sprinkle in 2 tablespoons of unbleached all-purpose flour, stir and cook the flour for 2 minutes.

-Then pour in 2 cups of turkey stock (or both).
+While whisking, slowly pour in 2 cups of turkey stock (or broth).

 Enjoy!
 And if you give this Turkey Slop recipe a try, let me know!
 Snap a photo and tag me on twitter or instagram!